This is the multi-page printable view of this section. Click here to print.

 resource ENDOR_API_RESOURCE Specify the resource type that you want to interact with.
 See commonly used resource types below for a list of supported resource types.

-timeout ENDOR_API_TIMEOUT Specify the timeout limit for the command.
-The default is 30s, but larger and/or more complicated requests may require more time (resulting in a “context deadline exceeded” error).
+timeout ENDOR_API_TIMEOUT Set the timeout limit for the command.
+The default is 20s, but larger or more complex requests might need additional time, which might lead to a “context deadline exceeded” error.

 Commonly used resource types

 The following table lists resource types that are commonly used in the API.
-See the API documentation to get a full list of resource types.
+For more information, see the resource kind documentation.

 Resource Kind Description